 Since you already have CNA training under your belt, you're sure to find many of the required courses for your LPN training to be very familiar.
 Since your licensing exam includes a practical skills section, your CNA-to-LPN bridge program curriculum will require a certain number of on-site clinical training hours.
 These are in addition to the courses that you will have to complete.
 These span a broad array of nursing- and health-related topics, but some examples of courses that you will have to complete during CNA-to-LPN training include:

 - Health Assessment

 The NCLEX-PN includes a written section that consists of multiple-choice questions as well as a clinical skills portion.
 Due to the latter, clinical training is a crucial part of any CNA-to-LPN bridge program.
-Whether you are completing an online or traditional program, you will be required to complete a minimum number of clinical training hours to successfully graduate.
+Whether you are completing an online or campus-based program, you will be required to complete a minimum number of clinical training hours to successfully graduate.
 Some programs have arrangements with local facilities and automatically assign students.
 Others expect students to line up their own training, or externships.
 Depending on the program, you may even be able to use experience at your current job to fulfill this requirement.

 Making the leap from CNA to LPN doesn't mean having to go back to the drawing board.
 Thanks to CNA-to-LPN bridge programs, working CNAs don't have to start from scratch to take the next step in their careers.
 Find an accredited and approved program and get started today.